-Since 2005 the friends group in partnership with LBM have been successful at raising funding over £250,000.
+Since 2005 the Friends Group in partnership with LBM has been successful at raising funding over £250,000.
 This has been from the Bridge House Trust Fund, Marathon Trust Fund, TFL and Norlands Foundation.
-Work has included tennis court improvements new play equipment, basketball goals, fencing and a new trim trial, fencing and shared use paths.
+Work has included tennis court improvements new play equipment, basketball goals, fencing and a new trim trail, fencing and shared use paths